andrewebdev/django-ostinato/docs-source/ostinato.blog.rst

 How to use ``ostinago.blog``
 ----------------------------

-Start by creating your own blogging application, and within it your own ``BlogEntry`` model.
+Start by creating your own blogging application, and with your own model for the blog entries.
+This model should subclass ``ostinato.blog.models.BlogEntryBase``.

 .. code-block:: python